-‘Lots of rambling’: Rahul Gandhi says Budget has no strategic idea
+Rahul Gandhi says Budget has no strategic idea, Mamata Banerjee criticises Centre’s LIC plan

 Aam Aadmi chief Arvind Kejriwal said Delhi had high expectations from the Budget, but step-motherly treatment was being meted out.
 “Delhi does not figure in BJP’s priorities,” he tweeted.
 “Why should people vote for it?”

+West Bengal Chief Minister Mamata Banerjee claimed that the Centre’s proposal to sell some of its shares in Life Insurance Corporation was a plan to “ambush” the legacy of public institutions.
+“I am shocked and appalled to see how the central government plans to ambush the heritage and legacy of public institutions,” Banerjee tweeted.
+“It’s the end of a sense of security.
+Is it also the end of an era?”

-Meanwhile, the Trinamool Congress criticised the Budget over removal of tax exemptions and questioned such a move in a country where there is no social security.
+The chief minister’s party Trinamool Congress criticised the Budget over removal of tax exemptions and questioned such a move in a country where there is no social security.

 “Tax cut ki goli mat do [don’t lie about tax cuts],” TMC spokesperson and Rajya Sabha MP Derek O’Brien tweeted.
 “Read the fine print on the so-called IT cuts.
 Government removes incentives to “save’’ in a nation where there is no social security.
 70/100 tax exemptions withdrawn.
 Exemptions were given as incentive to save money in PPF, LIC, Health insurance etc.”